whiplashomega/elthelas2/data/spellsv2/counterspell.markdown

 **3rd-level abjuration**

-**Casting Time**: 1 reaction, which you take when you see a creature within 60 feet of you casting a spell.
+**Casting Time**: 1 reaction, which you take when you see a creature within 12m of you casting a spell.

 **Range**: 12m